jmacdotorg/plerd/README.md

 It allows you to compose and maintain blog posts as easily as adding and modifying Markdown files in a single folder.
 Plerd creates an entirely static website based on the content of this one folder, automatically updating the site whenever this content changes.

-This software is in **very early development**, currently existing in a minimum-viable-product form.
-Beyond being hard to install and obscure to use, its API might change dramatically while I, Plerd's creator, continue to puzzle out how it actually wants to work.
+This software is in **very early development**.
+Its API might change dramatically while I, Plerd's creator, continue to puzzle out how it actually wants to work.

 If you want something aiming towards a similar goal but rather more mature, have a look at [Letterpress](https://github.com/an0/Letterpress).